Welcome to Lethbridge College!

 Accessibility Services works with prospective and enrolled students who identify challenges and request academic accommodations.
 Challenges may include learning disabilities, ADHD, sensory impairments, physical disabilities, mental health disorders and chronic medical conditions.

-Before you register in classes, you may want to meet with an Access Specialist to:
+Before you register in classes, you may want to meet with Accessibility Services to:

 arrange for accommodated entrance testing